JuravskiLiron/JuravskiLiron/README.md

 ### About me 🔍
 👋 Hi there!
 I'm Liron, a Middle C# programmer on a journey of continuous learning and growth.
-With a keen eye for detail and a drive for excellence, I immerse myself in all aspects of C# development.
+With a keen eye for detail and a drive for excellence, I immerse myself in all aspects of Full Stack C# development(And React).

 🚀 Armed with a solid foundation in C#, I thrive in crafting elegant solutions to complex problems.
 Whether it's designing efficient algorithms or architecting robust applications, I'm always up for the challenge.